nioc/xmpp-web/README.md

 ## Contributing

-If you have a suggestion for a feature you think would enhance this product, please submit a [feature request](https://github.com/nioc/xmpp-web/issues/new?labels=enhancement&template=feature_request.md).
+If you have a suggestion for a feature you think would enhance this product, please submit a [feature request](https://github.com/nioc/xmpp-web/issues/new?labels=enhancement&template=feature_request.yml).
-Pull requests are welcomed.
-See [contributing](CONTRIBUTING.md).
+Pull requests are welcomed (please create feature request for discussing it before), see [contributing](CONTRIBUTING.md).

 ## Credits